 4. Continue along this footpath to Longstone Lane.
 Cross the road and pick up the footpath again on the other side of the road.

-5. This then leads you on up on to the Monsal Trail.
+5. This then leads you on up onto the Monsal Trail.

 7. Once you emerge from the tunnel, walk to the Headstone Viaduct to check out the views down into the dale.
 Then backtrack towards the tunnel.
 Just before the tunnel, when facing the tunnel, you will notice a little footpath on your left.
 Follow this footpath up to the view point at the top.
 This is a good place to have a picnic overlooking the view, or pick up an ice-cream from the van, or perhaps treat yourself you lunch in The Stables Bar (although pre-booking a table is advised).

 Peak District Kids is a free online resource.
-If you enjoyed this walk, you can show your support by buying me a coffee.
+If you have found this website useful for planning your family adventures, you can show your support by buying me a coffee.
 Thanks so much!